 Chai latte from scratch with whipped cream is perfect for those cold winter days and nights.
-You’ll never go back to store-bought chai after making this one!
+You’ll never want to go back to store-bought chai after making this!

-Chai translates to tea.
+- Chai translates to tea.
 (So it’s incorrect to say ‘chai tea’ since that’s saying ‘tea tea.’)
-A chai latte is composed of black tea, milk, spices, and sweetened with sugar.

-There is no universal chai spice blend, so no two are really the same, but you’ll taste some overlapping flavors like cardamom, ginger, star anise, cloves, and cinnamon.
+- There is no universal chai spice blend that everyone uses but you’ll taste some overlapping flavors like cardamom, ginger, star anise, cloves, and cinnamon with each version.

-- Cinnamon sticks, cardamom pods, whole cloves, star anise, black peppercorns, ground nutmeg, ground ginger, ground cinnamon
+- Spices: Cinnamon sticks, cardamom pods, whole cloves, star anise, black peppercorns, ground nutmeg, ground ginger, ground cinnamon

 - Vanilla extract